View and print Laura’s Card.

 - The Arkansas Legal Services Partnership, Center for Arkansas Legal Services, and Legal Aid of Arkansas, also provide a Domestic Abuse Order of Protection Packet, which includes pertinent forms and an explanation of the process.

 - Access an interactive map created by the Arkansas Administrative Office of the Courts that provides information on prosecutors’ victim’s witness coordinators, shelter providers, mental health providers, legal aid organizations, and other resources by county and judicial districts.

 - To access information on custody status changes and criminal case information, visit VINELink.com.
 VINELink is a national online portal to VINE, a victim notification network.
 VINELink can be accessed 24 hours a day, seven days a week, to provide the most reliable information for custody status changes and criminal case information.

 - Other pertinent information about pending and resolved cases can be found at the Arkansas Administrative Office of the Courts CourtConnect website.

 The Arkansas Crime Victims Reparations Program provides financial compensation to victims who have suffered personal injury or death as the result of violent crime.

 Law enforcement officials seeking information on Laura’s Card can visit the University of Arkansas System Criminal Justice Institute website.

-Based in Little Rock, Center for Healing Hearts and Spirits provides grief counseling for crime survivors and/or their families, educational scholarships and school supplies for Arkansas youth and emergency domestic violence shelter services.
+Based in Little Rock, the Center for Healing Hearts and Spirits provides grief counseling for crime survivors and/or their families, educational scholarships, and school supplies for Arkansas youth and emergency domestic violence shelter services.